arthurpicht/console/README.md

 ### Console methods

-The `Console` class consists of two types of methods:
+The `Console` class consists of three types of methods:

 #### print methods